edgedb/edgedb/docs/ui/schema_viewer.rst

 The schema viewer shows the user's defined schema by default under the name ``User``.
-The user may instead select and view ``Stdlib`` or ``System`` by selecting them from the "Schema" dropdown menu.
+The user may instead select and view ``Stdlib`` or ``System`` by selecting them from the Schema dropdown menu.

 .. image:: images/schema_selection_dropdown.png
     :alt: The schema selection dropdown menu highlighted in the context of the